 The transportation mainly takes place on the upstream of raw material supply and downstream of PV modules and other equipment delivery to the solar PV plant.
 According to Risen Energy, the production of solar cells is located in Changzhou, Jiangsu province.
-As for the production of PV modules, RSM144-7-xxxBMDG is produced in both Changzhou and Yiwu, Zhejiang province.
 The raw materials are mainly sourced from Jiangsu and Zhejiang province, and delivered by lorry.
 The transportation distances provided by Risen Energy were used.
 For packaging materials, Risen Energy purchased from several local markets, largest transportation distance 100 km was used.
 For all transportation vehicles, since it was not specified, 20t lorry was used for LCA modelling.